 By Cindy Carroll, RD, RN, IFNCP

-33 %, 55 %, 72 %, 88 % Do these percentages look familiar?
-They could represent nearly anything in life—but for those of you who have any affection for chocolate, you might recognize them as the percentage of cacao by weight listed on chocolate containing foods.
+33 %, 55 %, 72 %, 88 % These percentages could represent nearly anything in life—but for those of you who have any affection for chocolate, you might recognize them as the percentage of cacao by weight listed on chocolate containing foods.
 Chocolate research has exploded in the last decade and the food industry is jumping on board, wanting to show that their products have some amount of this esteemed ingredient, cacao, pronounced "ca-cow".
 I thought I knew a little something about chocolate but as with so many topics in nutrition, once you dive in and investigate there is always so much more.
 The chocolate industry and science is complicated….losts of rules and variables.
 Before we get to the heart of chocolate’s benefits, let’s look at some basics.

 Cacao beans are the fermented seeds from the dried cocao plant.
 Cacao powder is the solids of cocao beans minus the natural fats (cocoa butter).
 Chocolate is catagorized by the content of cacao by weight in the forms of liquor, powder and cacao butter.
 Dark is referred to as semisweet and extra dark as bittersweet, although the ratio of cocoa butter to solids may vary, usually ranging from 70-99 % cacao solids.
 White chocolate actually contains no cacao solids, just milk, cocoa butter and sugar.
 Milk chocolate must contain a certain percentage of milk.
 The greater the cacao solids, generally the less sugar and more bitter taste.
 Which products may be labeled "dark chocolate" and “milk chocolate” vary by country and government and industry standards.